V.Flash

 The V.Flash Home Edutainment System, also known as V.Smile Pro in Europe, is a seventh-generation educational home video game console and spinoff from the V.Smile series of video game consoles developed by VTech and Koto Laboratory.
 Unlike the V.Smile, this game console uses 3D graphics.
-This system is designed for kids aged 6 to 10.
+This system is designed for children aged 6 to 10.

 Although critics praised the V.Flash for improving on the V.Smile's base, the console's sales lagged behind the former.
 VTech discontinued the V.Flash shortly after and shifted focus back to the V.Smile.

 History

 It was revealed at the 2006 London Toy Fair, and released in September 2006.
 The system retailed for $100.

 Games

 Since the console did not sell as well as the V.Smile, not many games were made for it.
-All games were released in the United States, the United Kingdom, Spain, France and Germany, with the exceptions of Bratz Fashion Pixiez: The Secret Necklace, which was not released in the United Kingdom and Germany, Multisports, which was exclusive to Germany, and Scooby-Doo!: Ancient Adventure, which was not released in Germany.
+All games were released in the United States, the United Kingdom, Spain, France and Germany, with the exceptions of Bratz Fashion Pixiez: The Secret Necklace, which was not released in the United Kingdom and Germany, Multisports/Defis Sports, which was exclusive to Germany and France, and Scooby-Doo!: Ancient Adventure, which was not released in Germany.
 Additionally, Bratz Fashion Pixiez: The Secret Necklace, Cars: In the Fast Lane and Disney Princess: The Crystal Ball Adventure were released in Mexico.

 There are 10 titles known to have been released.
 The Princeton Review was involved in the development of educational content for some games.